 Fares v2 is a GTFS extension project that aims to address the limitations of Fares v1.
-This extension project is being adopted in iterations, and the examples below show what can be modeled using the portion of Fares v2 that has been adopted in the official specification.
+This extension project is being adopted in iterations.
+The below examples outline how to model basic concepts, including fare products and how riders can use their fare for transfers.
 See more information about the Fares v2 extension project here.

 In the interim, producers may implement Fares v2 alongside implementation of Fares v1 in the same dataset as there exists no technical conflict between the two.
 Consumers will have the choice on which implementation to consume independently from the other.
 With adoption and sufficient endorsement of Fares v2, Fares v1 may be deprecated in the future.

 There are several ways to pay fares to use the Maryland Transit Administration system.
 There are four types of regular full price fare options:

 - Day pass that costs $4.60 USD

 - A monthly pass that costs $77 USD

 Transit tickets or fares are referred to as fare products in GTFS.
 They can be described using the fare_products.txt file.
 Each entry corresponds to a specific fare.

 |core_local_1_day_fare||1-Day Pass - Core Service||4.60||USD|

 |core_local_31_day_fare||31-Day Pass - Core Service||77.00||USD|

 In GTFS, a fare leg corresponds to a trip that a rider makes without transferring between different modes, routes, networks, or agencies.
 In the Maryland Transit Administration's feed, a single fare allows riders to travel within any pair of stops and subway stations within the